CubePilot/cubepilot-docs/herelink/one-time-setup.md

 ![](../.gitbook/assets/hw-wheel.png)

-* Once calibration is complete you can set the Sbus channel output and Bus output for the wheel on the highlighted settings
+* Once calibration is complete you can set the Sbus channel output and Bus output for the wheel on the highlighted settings Bus 1 is the same output as the sticks and the wheel can be set to channels 5 - 16, on bus 2 the wheel can be set to channels 1 -16.

 ![](../.gitbook/assets/Wheel_ch.jpg)